-The Department of Agriculture, Fisheries and Forestry monitors the compliance and safety of imported food at the border through the Imported Food Inspection Scheme (IFIS), a risk-based border inspection program.
+The department monitors the compliance and safety of imported food at the border through the Imported Food Inspection Scheme (IFIS), a risk-based border inspection program.
 Foods are referred for inspection and testing under the IFIS based on whether they have been classified as risk or surveillance foods.
 The rate of inspection is decreased or increased depending on a history of compliance.